ddrm86/udacity-selfdriving-p3/README.md

 After this, the images are resized to 64x64, since it makes training faster and consume less memory.
 The data is then split 80/20 in training and validation datasets.
 Although this can help spot problems with the model, like overfitting, the only valid test is watching the model drive the car through track 1.
-The training dataset is not balanced: some steering angles, like 0.0, are overrepresented, which may cause the model to be biased toward driving the car straight.
+The training dataset is not balanced: some steering angles, like 0.0, are overrepresented, which may cause the model to be biased towards driving the car straight.
 Another problem is that all the data comes from the same track.
-Even if a good performance in a different setting is not required to pass the project, it will be desirable that the model can generalize to other tracks.
+Even if a good performance in a different setting is not required to pass the project, it would be desirable that the model can generalize to other tracks.

 In order to improve generalization, the training dataset is balanced and augmented by applying filters to create new artificial images from the original data.
 Six image transformation processes were used: